russhughes/EggDuino/README.md

+This is a fork of the Yura80/EggDuino firmware that adds support for 28BYJ-48 Stepper motors driven by ULN2003's off Arduino pins 2,3,4,5 for the rotational axis, pins 6,7,8,9 for the pen axis and pin 10 for the servo.
+Tested with Arduino IDE 1.8.0 running http://www.thingiverse.com/thing:1461709

 This is the fork of cocktailyogi/EggDuino firmware with added support for servo lowering/raising speed and pin assignment for Protoneer CNC Shield.